 Are you and someone you love at odds over Trump?
 Or Kavanaugh?
 Or any number of other divisive political issues?
 Here's how to make peace even though you may never agree.

-Assumptions abound about gray divorce — including that it's rampant, the result of a midlife crisis, and leads to loneliness — but those assumptions may not be correct.
+Assumptions abound about gray divorce — that it's rampant, or tends to be the result of a midlife crisis — but they may not be correct.

 Why do some relationships thrive through the years while others falter?
-Here are seven ways to help your relationship become a lasting one.
+Here are seven ways to help your relationship last.

 How do you know if a friendship is truly toxic?
 What can you do besides walking away?
 Is ending the relationship always your best option?